-In 2011, the Agency published the final analysis of the WS market The Company's registered address is "Kej 13 Noemvri" No 6, 1000, "SMS termination in public mobile communication networks", and Skopje, Republic of Macedonia.
-The average number of employees in May 2011 all 3 mobile operators, at that time, were designated of the Company based on the working hours during 2016 was 1,162 with SMP status on this relevant market.
-In July 2011 the RIOs were (2015: 1,335). approved by the Agency with the regulated SMS termination price Regulation environment - Mobile Line being symmetrical for all 3 operators but remaining the same as before the regulation.
+The Company's registered address is "Kej 13 Noemvri" No 6, 1000, Skopje, Republic of Macedonia.
+The average number of employees of the Company based on the working hours during 2016 was 1,162 (2015: 1,335).

+1.2.
+Regulation environment - Mobile Line

-On 5 September 2008 the Agency for Electronic Communications On 19 December 2014, amendments of the ECL were enacted in (Agency), ex officio, issued a notification to TMMK for those public the Official Gazette, No. 188.
-One of the most important changes electronic communication networks and/or services which have was implemented by Article 75-a, which regulates the prices of been allocated thereto under the Concession Contracts.
-The license international roaming.
-According to this article, the Agency has the for radiofrequencies used by TMMK with a bandwidth of 25 MHz in right with Decision to determine the maximum prices for services the GSM 900 band, was also issued in a form regulated in the ECL which are offered to roaming users from countries with whom with a validity period until 5 September 2018, which can be renewed Republic of Macedonia has concluded agreement for reduction up to an additional 20 years in accordance with the ECL.
-Due to of prices of roaming services in public mobile communication changes in the bylaws the 900 MHz band was opened for UMTS networks, on reciprocal base, which cannot be higher from prices of technology and based on TMMK's request the radiofrequency the same services in the EU.
-In the period of 3 years from 2015, the license was changed so that these frequencies are now available for prices will be reduced to the maximum determined. both GSM and UMTS technology.
+On 5 September 2008 the Agency for Electronic Communications (Agency), ex officio, issued a notification to TMMK for those public electronic communication networks and/or services which have been allocated thereto under the Concession Contracts.
+The license for radiofrequencies used by TMMK with a bandwidth of 25 MHz in the GSM 900 band, was also issued in a form regulated in the ECL with a validity period until 5 September 2018, which can be renewed up to an additional 20 years in accordance with the ECL.
+Due to changes in the bylaws the 900 MHz band was opened for UMTS technology and based on TMMK's request the radiofrequency license was changed so that these frequencies are now available for both GSM and UMTS technology.